Bug report #1540

 I am interested in any further information as I do want to get this correct.

-#4 Updated by Marco Hugentobler almost 12 years ago
+#4 Updated by Marco Hugentobler over 12 years ago

 - Resolution set to fixed